-See "Fuse locations" on page 366 in Section 7-1 for locations of the fuses.
+See "Fuse locations" on page 374 in Section 7-1 for locations of the fuses.

 Turn the ignition switch and inoperative component off.
-Pull a suspected fuse straight out and check it.
+Pull the suspected fuse straight out and check it.

 Determine which fuse may be causing the problem.
 The lid of the fuse box shows the name of the circuit for each fuse.
-See page 402 in Section 8 of this manual for the functions controlled by each circuit.
+See page 410 in Section 8 for the functions controlled by each circuit.

 Type A fuses can be pulled out by using the pull-out tool.
-The location of the pull-out tool is shown in the illustration.
+The location of the pullout tool is shown in the illustration.